aantron/ocaml.org/data/planet/hannes/deploying-reproducible-unikernels-with-albatross.md

 <p>Everyone likes graphs, over time, showing how much traffic or CPU or memory or whatever has been used by your service.
 Some of these statistics are only available in the host system, and it is also crucial for development purposes to compare whether the bytes sent in the unikernel sum up to the same on the host system's tap interface.</p>
 <p>The albatross-stats daemon collects metrics from three sources: network interfaces, getrusage (of a child process), VMM debug counters (to count VM exits etc.).
 Since the recent 1.5.3, albatross-stats now connects at startup to the albatross-daemon and then retrieves the information which unikernels are up and running, and starts periodically collecting data in memory.</p>
 <p>Other clients, being it a dump on your console window, a write into an rrd file (good old MRTG times), or a push to influx, can use the stats data to correlate and better analyse what is happening on the grand scale of things.
 This helped a lot by running several unikernels with different opam package sets to figure out which opam packages leave their hands on memory over time.</p>
-<p>As a side note, if you make the unikernel name also available in the unikernel, it can tag its own metrics with the same identifier, and you can correlate high-level events (such as amount of HTTP requests) with low-level things &quot;allocated more memory&quot; or &quot;consumed a lot of CPU&quot;.</p>
+<p>As a side note, if you make the unikernel name also available in the unikernel, it can tag its own metrics with the same identifier, and you can correlate high-level events (such as amount of HTTP requests) with low-level things "allocated more memory" or "consumed a lot of CPU".</p>
 <h2>Console</h2>
 <p>There's not much to say about the console, just that the albatross-console daemon is running with low privileges, and reading from a FIFO that the unikernel writes to.
 It never writes anything to disk, but keeps the last 1000 lines in memory, available from a client asking for it.</p>
 <h2>The daemons</h2>